nveligindla/initialization-F-END-/frontend/docs/Design.md

 ## Purpose
 This document describes the data model for the PSNM Innovations frontend.
-The design is based only on the available UI screens and wireframes.
+The design is based on the available UI screens and wireframes.
-No backend or Supabase changes are part of this task.

 ---